-I have also posted FAQ about divorce in Germany, child custody law in Germany, inheritance law in Germany, a general overview of German citizenship law, about international child abduction, constitutional complaints in Germany and about how to work with me as your lawyer.
+I have also posted FAQ about divorce in Germany, child custody law in Germany, inheritance law in Germany, a general overview of German citizenship law, about international child abduction, constitutional complaints in Germany, the right to freedom of movement within the EU and about how to work with me as your lawyer.
 You can see the full list of FAQ on my website.

 1. Can I become a German citizen without living in Germany?

 Yes.
 There are several possibilities to do so: (1) you may already have German citizenship due to German descent, (2) re-instatement of previously lost citizenship, (3) adoption by a German citizen as a minor, and (4) naturalization in accordance with § 14 StAG.
 These FAQ only deal with naturalization from abroad, the other options are covered in another FAQ.

 2. What are the requirements to get naturalized as a German citizen without living there?

 You have to meet all the normal criteria for naturalization.
 Only the requirement of residence in Germany (typically between 3 and 8 years) will be waived if you can show “ties to Germany that justify your naturalization”.
 I will cover these requirements in the following paragraphs.

 Yes.
 This is an essential requirement, so don’t even apply before you have reached at least the B1 level in German.
 Because you would be applying for a naturalization which you are not entitled to but which is in the discretion of the German government, a higher level of German would be even better.

 4. How do I show my ties to Germany?